 The South of England Regional Programming Language Seminar (S-REPLS) is a regular and informal meeting for those based in the South of England with a professional interest—whether it be academic or commercial—in the semantics and implementation of programming languages.

-The next S-REPLS meeting will be held on Friday 25th May 2018 at the University of Sussex, organised by Martin Berger.
-Click here for details.
+The next S-REPLS meeting will be held in Autumn 2018 at Birkbeck, University of London, organised by Carsten Fuhs.

 Southern England has a substantial community of people with an interest in programming language theory (PLT).
 However, away from the field’s large academic conferences there are currently limited opportunities for interaction, discussion and proliferation of new ideas, or networking within this community.
 With S-REPLS we are remedying that.